 - Let us, therefore, brace ourselves to our duties, and so bear ourselves that, if the British Empire and its Commonwealth last for a thousand years, men will still say, ‘This was their finest hour.’

 - You ask what is our aim?
 I can answer in one word: Victory.
 Victory at all costs.
 Victory in spite of all terror.
 (And) Victory however long and hard the road may be.
 For without victory there is no survival.

-If you’re a history buff, put a visit to The Pearl Harbor National Memorial on your bucket list.
+If you’re a history buff, plan a visit to The Pearl Harbor National Memorial.

 By Trevor Johnson